The Montenegrin Guitar Duo consists of two eminent classical guitarists from Montenegro – Goran Krivokapić and Danijel Cerović.

-The Montenegrin Guitar Duo is frequently invited to eminent international venues around the world, such as Saint Petersburg Philharmonia Hall in Russia, Manuel de Falla Hall in Madrid and Concertgebouw Amsterdam.
+The duo is frequently invited to prestigious international venues around the world, such as Concertgebouw in Amsterdam, Manuel de Falla Hall in Madrid and Saint Petersburg Philharmonia Hall in Russia.

-Goran Krivokapic is a leading international guitarist.
-A first prize winner at nineteen prestigious international competitions, his focus lies on the development of the guitar repertoire.
-He has performed all over Europe, North and South America, Asia, Africa and Russia, appearing at major concert halls such as the Tchaikovsky Hall in Moscow, Lubkowitz Palace in Vienna and Auditorio Conde Duque in Madrid.
+Overall winner of nineteen international competitions, his focus lies on the development of repertoire for guitar, mainly through making his own transcriptions and collaborating with composers.
+He has performed across Europe, North and South America, Asia, Africa and Russia, appearing at major festivals and concert halls such as Tchaikovsky Hall, Lubkowitz Palace, Concertgebouw and Auditorio Conde Duque.

 Passionate about teaching, Goran Krivokapić has given masterclasses and lectures at universities and festivals worldwide.
 Having taught previously at the Koblenz International Guitar Academy, The Lemmens Institute and Prince Claus Conservatoire, he now teaches at Detmold University of Music and is professor of guitar at The Cologne University of Music.